File and Directory Entries API

 The readEntries(successCallback, errorCallback) method steps are:

-4. Set this's reading flag.
+4. Set this's reading flag to true.

 3. Set this's directory to dir.